vbe0201/google-ctf-2020/reversing/root_power/README.md

 ASL Output:    ssdt.dsl - 4182 bytes
 ```

 And it worked!
-Let's take a look at the resulting output file `ssdt.dsl` which indeed turned into parseable and understandable code.
+A look at the resulting output file `ssdt.dsl` reveals parseable and understandable code.

 ```asl
 /*